Computer Animation College Degree Program Overviews

 Degrees in computer animation are available through Bachelor of Arts (B.A.), Bachelor of Science (B.S.) or Bachelor of Fine Arts (BFA) programs.
-Degrees in this field provide students with a mix of technical and artistic training on industry-standard software and equipment to produce both 2-dimensional and 3-dimensional animations.
 Students learn a variety of essential skills, including drawing, storyboarding and modeling.
 Programs usually also teach students post-production, collaboration and implementation techniques.
 Students typically work toward the completion of a portfolio of work, which most employers in the field request from job applicants.

 Applicants should expect to submit high school transcripts, standardized test scores and letters of recommendation to admissions committees.
 The strongest applicants will have aptitudes in computer science or art.